What is Homestay?

 Do I need to get special insurance to be a host?

-AHN has arranged a tailor-made cover (exclusive to AHN), underwritten by XL Catlin Insurance Group that has been designed specifically for AHN hosts and AHN managed students in a homestay situation.
+AHN has arranged a tailor-made cover (exclusive to AHN), underwritten by XL Catlin Insurance Group that has been designed specifically for AHN hosts and AHN managed guests in a homestay situation.

-It is a requirement under the AHN program for hosts to have appropriate liability insurance protection for themselves and students and appropriate cover for students’ belongings.
+It is a requirement under the AHN program for hosts to have appropriate liability insurance protection for themselves and guests and appropriate cover for guests belongings.
 The insurance AHN has arranged provides this protection.

 What’s covered by my homestay insurance/ where can I find more info?